 Conclusion

-As made evident by our P-Value and R-Squared, RAS prevailed no correlation to fantasy football success.
+As made evident by our Pearson Value, RAS prevailed no correlation to fantasy football success.
 However, if you still wish to believe in this metric, our study found a RAS of 8.5 to 10 as an optimal range for high-level performance.
 Ultimately, while RAS offers insight into a player’s athletic potential, it is not a definitive predictor of success.

 More Data Next Week!